sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

     }
 ```

 Wow!
 Already our test is much easier to read.
 Before we commit this change, we want to make sure our test still passes.
-We run it, so we commit.
+We run it, and it passes, so we commit.

 Now we do the same with our second `addBooks()` test.